Haych13/Learnix/README.md

  **Where can I download Learnix?**

-Not yet, as Learnix is still being developed I'd like it to be in a more complete state before I make the repo public
+You can't, at least not yet, as Learnix is still being developed I'd like it to be in a more complete state before I make the repo public

  **When is the release?**